supabase/auth/README.md

 - Sign in with external providers (Google, Apple, Facebook, Discord, ...)

 It is originally based on the excellent
-[Auth codebase by Netlify](https://github.com/netlify/auth), however both have diverged significantly in features and capabilities.
+[GoTrue codebase by Netlify](https://github.com/netlify/gotrue), however both have diverged significantly in features and capabilities.

 If you wish to contribute to the project, please refer to the [contributing guide](/CONTRIBUTING.md).